Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 Spicy.
 Sweet.
 Aromatic.
 Divine.

-In all my immortal life, in all the dimensions I've wandered, I had never tasted something like this.
+In all my immortal life, in all the dimensions I've wandered, I have never tasted something like this.

-It was, without exaggeration, the most delicious food I had ever eaten.
+It is, without exaggeration, the most delicious food I have ever eaten.